 The technology of mirroring the smartphone’s data to a vehicle’s dashboard finally made such a vehicle’s IVI systems friendlier and more functional.
 Drivers really appreciated the opportunity to easily access their frequently used Google Maps, Waze, YouTube Music, Spotify, and multiple social media apps on bigger less-distracting HMI screens.
-The of Android Auto comes with even more updates, such as added app launcher meaning fewer taps are needed to open an app, improved and simpler interface, larger icons, and a dark theme resembling the car interior.
+The latest version of Android Auto comes with even more updates, such as added app launcher meaning fewer taps are needed to open an app, improved and simpler interface, larger icons, and a dark theme resembling the car interior.

 Legacy Embedded Infotainment Systems vs. Powered by Android Automotive OS

 High demand for mirroring solutions is a clear sign that legacy in-vehicle infotainment (IVI) systems can no longer meet the users’ needs and keep pace with the new digital cockpit trends.
 All too often, sluggish in-vehicle navigation systems add limited entertainment options (radio, audio playback).
 However, the major issue of all legacy IVI systems is their old-fashioned user interface that has greatly advanced in Android platforms due to Google’s large investments and decades of software engineering.
 Among other critical pitfalls of classic infotainment systems are their complex and complicated search options.
 Their step-by-step destination entry may take over a dozen taps to finally enter an address.
 Changing it while driving seems a nearly impossible feat.

 On top of that, the ever-increasing complexity of a digital cockpit requires more investments of OEMs and Tier 1 suppliers into the implementation of safety-related and entertainment features.
 Hence, out-of-the-box solutions such as Android Automotive OS can greatly cut costs on additional research and development of a fully viable HMI solution.